qihualiang/PanViz/README.md

 -    `BEDaligned` Whether to align core blocks in accession with corresponding core blocks in consensus
 -    `color` Colors used for different blocks in PanViz Genome Viewer [optional]

+numOfChrms: ProgressiveMauve concatenates all chromosomes/contigs of one genome into one long sequence.
+In order to seperate chromosomes, users should specifiy number of chromosomes to be considered when generating dotplot and BED files for visualization.

 Run PanViz pipeline as:
 ```
 python PanViz.py